 FremantleMedia UK, formerly independent production company talkbackTHAMES, is the UK production arm of FremantleMedia, the global production and content business of the RTL Group, Europe’s largest television and radio company.

-FremantleMedia UK, consists of a group of labels, producing some of the UK’s most successful shows: Boundless, Euston Films, Retort, Talkback, Thames and Shotglass Media encompassing all digital and social media activity for FMUK’s programmes.
+FremantleMedia UK, consists of a group of labels, producing some of the UK’s most successful shows: Boundless, Euston Films, Hare and Tortoise, Talkback, Thames and Shotglass encompassing all digital and social media activity for FMUK’s programmes.

-Liam Humphreys is the CEO of FremantleMedia UK Unscripted, overseeing Talkback Thames, Talkback, Thames, Boundless, and Shotglass Media.
-Scripted labels Euston Films and Retort report directly to Cecile Frot-Coutaz, FremantleMedia’s Group CEO.
+Liam Humphreys is the CEO of FremantleMedia UK, overseeing Talkback Thames, Talkback, Thames, Boundless, and Shotglass.
+Scripted labels Euston Films and Hare and Tortoise report directly to Cecile Frot-Coutaz, FremantleMedia’s Group CEO.

 Across the group the labels provide award winning programming for all major terrestrial, digital channels and digital outlets, with an unparalleled range of programming including: Britain’s Got Talent, The X Factor, Celebrity Juice, Take Me Out, Through the Keyhole, The Apprentice, You’re Fired, Love in the Countryside, Grand Designs, Birds of a Feather, Great British Railway Journeys, The Keith and Paddy Picture Show, QI and digital work for programmes including Britain’s Got Talent, The X Factor and The Apprentice.
 The group aired 397 hours of first-run programming in 2016.